 HMD Global (Nokia)

 HMD Global, the company responsible for producing Nokia’s Android phones, has announced that it will update all of its devices to Oreo.
 Another device, the Nokia 8, has already received the update.
 During a Nokia 8 launch event in the Philippines, the company said it would support every Nokia-branded phone in its portfolio for two years from release.
-The Nokia 3 has left the Oreo beta, and the update is rolling out.
-The Nokia 2 was confirmed to be updated to Android 8.1 Oreo in the same tweet as the Nokia 3, but we’re yet to see the update, while the Nokia 7 has also been updated.
+The Nokia 3 has left the Oreo beta, and the update is rolling out, while the Nokia 7 has also been updated.

 HMD Global phones that have received the update